What is the General Data Protection Regulations (GDPR) 2018 and how does it affect me?

 Text messages are secured with a pin code.

-Emails are password protected.
 Email attachments sent to you containing any of your personal information will be password protected and the password would be sent to you via text message.

 Electronic documents (if they contain personal or sensitive information) will be password protected and stored on a password protected tablet.